bitfocusas/product-buttons/docs/License/1_license.md

 ---

 **Recover a License**

-If you for any reason happen to see this in the lower left on your screen on a machine that you know should have a license.
+If you for any reason happen to see this warning in the lower left of your screen on a machine that you know should have a license.

 ![No license](images/no_license.png)